syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 <!-- markdownlint-disable MD033 -->

-Logarithmic supports logarithmic scale, and it is used to visualize data when the Range navigator has numerical values in both lower (e.g.: 10-6) and higher (e.g.: 106) orders of magnitude.
+The Logarithmic supports the logarithmic scale, and it is used to visualize the data when the Range Selector has numerical values in both the lower (e.g.: 10-6) and the higher (e.g.: 106) orders of the magnitude.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}